WHITE FIELDS

 We’ll spend the first three days of our Soviet Uzbekistan tour gallivanting in and around Tashkent, the national capital, losing ourselves among the many USSR-era gems of what was once the fourth-largest city in the entire Soviet Union: kaleidoscopic mosaics, colossal monuments and memorials, modernist concrete patterns, meandering street markets, and richly decorated metro stations.

-Our sojourn will also include a few side trips out of the city knocking around Soviet working towns such as Yangiabad and Yangibazar and pay a de rigueur visit to the gargantuan solar furnace in Parkent.
+Our sojourn will also include a few side trips out of the city knocking around Soviet working towns such as Almalyk and Angren and pay a de rigueur visit to the gargantuan solar furnace in Parkent.

 Overnights in Tashkent.

-In the morning we’ll board a domestic flight bound for Nukus, the dusty capital of Karakalpakstan, an autonomous republic within western Uzbekistan designed by the Soviets as an administratively and politically regulated homeland for the indigenous Turkic-speaking Karakalpaks.
+Sunrise transfer to Karakalpakstan, an autonomous republic within western Uzbekistan designed by the Soviets as the appointed homeland for the indigenous Turkic-speaking Karakalpaks.

-As soon as we touch the windswept Karakalpak ground, we’ll head for the rather desolate city of Kungrad, once a thriving staging spot along the region branch of the Silk Road, and subsequently drive further north to reach the unearthly salt fields of Baras-Kermes.
+We’ll first stop at the timeworn khorezmian fortress of Kyzyl-Kala and then head for the rather desolate city of Kungrad, whrerefrom we’ll drive further north to reach the unearthly salt fields of Baras-Kermes.

-From Baras-Kermes we’ll move east towards Sudochie Lake, an almost intact natural reserve within the vast Amu Darya watershed, and visit the end-of-the-world kishlak (hamlet) of Urga, before eventually entering the mighty Ustyurt Plateau, an endless transboundary clay desert stretching across Turkmenistan, Uzbekistan, and Kazakhstan.
+From Baras-Kermes, we’ll move east towards Sudochie, an almost intact natural reserve within the vast Amu Darya watershed, and visit the end-of-the-world kishlak (hamlet) of Urga, before eventually entering the mighty Ustyurt Plateau, an endless transboundary clay desert stretching across Turkmenistan, Uzbekistan, and Kazakhstan.

-Our next stop on the plateau will be the remote Soviet settlement of Kubla-Ustyurt (formerly Komsomol) with its photogenically forsaken airfield and then we’ll descent towards the current shores of the Aral Sea.
+Our final stop on the plateau will be the remote Soviet settlement of Kubla-Ustyurt and then we’ll descent towards the current shores of the Aral Sea.

 Once we’ll reach the waterside, we'll set up a camp and prepare for a night full of stars, hundreds of kilometres from any form of civilisation.

-The following day we’ll start at dawn at head back to Nukus, where we shall surface just in time for lunch and an afternoon city tour of bazaars, mosaic-adorned mass-housing architecture, and the surprisingly rich Savitsky Collection of Renegade Soviet Art.
+On the following day, we’ll head back to Nukus, the dusty capital of Karakalpakstan, where we shall surface just in time for a quick lunch, an afternoon city tour of bazaars and mosaics, and a visit to the surprisingly rich Savitsky Collection of Renegade Soviet Art.

 Overnights in Karakalpakstan.